Transmission (Hydra-Matic) Division of General

 like this one seen at the 2013 Thunder over Michigan Airshow.

-Hydra-Matic transmission being installed into an M5 Stuart tank.
+Hydra-Matic transmission being installed along with the Cadillac V-8 into an M5 Stuart tank.

 Photo added 2-19-2015.